Weiming-Hu/AnalogsEnsemble/_posts/2019-03-01-using-gribConverter-on-cheyenne.md

         continue
     fi

-    # Whether this folder is currently being processed
     # Check whether this directory exists
     if [ ! -d $monthDir  ]; then
         echo Directory not found: $monthDir